Bullers Wood School converted to an Academy on 1st May 2011.

 Attendance of students who complete their learning off-site is monitored by the Local Authority and the School on a regular basis.

-Parents feel the School deals effectively with unacceptable behaviour.
+Parents feel the School deals effectively with any unacceptable behaviour.
 The building and facilities are respected by students and incidences of vandalism are very rare.
 Similarly student behaviour on the way to and from school is good with very few complaints from the public.
 Incidents of bullying are dealt with promptly and effectively, as are those relating to racism (which are rare).
 This is because systems for behaviour management and rewards are clear.
 Observations of lessons show that students demonstrate positive attitudes towards learning and that incidences of disruption in lessons are low.
 Students’ behaviour makes a strong contribution to good learning in lessons.

 What have pupils told us about the school, and what have we done as a result?

 Many of our students make a contribution in our school and in the wider community.
 Students are advocates for reflection and agents for change within our community.
 Our School Council is well established and flourishing.
 Since its inception in 2005, the Council has: successfully campaigned for new picnic benches; designed the Attendance Diamond; taken part in SSAT leadership conferences; delivered assemblies; taken part in the staff interview process; attended Governors meetings and sat on the Parents, Pupils and Community Committee.
-An additional food servery has been installed as a result of the work of the Student Council 2014-15.
+An additional food servery has been installed as a result of the work of the Student Council previously.

 How are we working with parents and the community?